pghvlaans/sbotools/man-md/sbohints.1.md

 **\--clear**, but not with each other.

-If an invalid configuration is detected in */etc/sbotools/sbotools.conf*, the script will exit with a diagnostic message.
+If an invalid configuration is detected in */etc/sbotools/sbotools.conf*, the script exits with a diagnostic message.

 ## OPTIONS